Farama-Foundation/Minari/docs/content/dataset_standards.md

     | `sum`  | `np.float64` | Total undiscounted return of the episode.  |

 ## Observation and Action Spaces
-The Minari storage supports the following observation and action spaces:
+The Minari storage format supports the following observation and action spaces:

 ### Observation Spaces